cvxgrp/GGS/README.md

 ----

-The GGS Solver takes a T-by-n data matrix and breaks the T timestamps on an n-dimensional vector into segments over which the data is well explained as independent samples from a multivariate Gaussian distribution.
+The GGS Solver takes an n-by-T data matrix and breaks the T timestamps on an n-dimensional vector into segments over which the data is well explained as independent samples from a multivariate Gaussian distribution.
 It does so by formulating a covariance-regularized maximum likelihood problem and solving it using a greedy heuristic, with full details described in the [paper](http://stanford.edu/~boyd/papers/ggs.html).

 Download & Setup